 Seven reasons to escape to Cape Schanck

-At the rugged end of the Mornington Peninsula, and with a newly hatted restaurant, RACV Cape Schanck Resort is the ideal place for a gourmet weekender.
+At the rugged end of the Mornington Peninsula, and with a brand-new restaurant, RACV Cape Schanck Resort is the ideal place for a winter escape.

 Cape Schanck, on the southernmost tip of the Mornington Peninsula, remains the wilder part of Victoria’s premier playground.
 Here, the well-tended wineries and manicured hills of the hinterland give way to the stark beauty of tea-tree scrub and endless stretches of deserted coastline.

-For a region that punches above its weight for wineries, restaurants, and winery-restaurants, the Mornington Peninsula boasts surprisingly few hip hotels, which gives extra reason to celebrate the $150 million redevelopment of the RACV Cape Schanck Resort.
-The resort, which recently celebrated its first birthday, can also add hatted restaurant to its long list of reasons to visit, with its modern Australian restaurant, Cape, this month receiving the coveted culinary accolade.
+For a region that punches above its weight for wineries, restaurants, and winery-restaurants, the Mornington Peninsula boasts surprisingly few hip hotels, which makes the architect-designed RACV Cape Schanck Resort especially welcome.
+And the resort can now add a new 150-seat restaurant to its long list of reasons to visit, with modern-Australian casual diner Samphire now open.

-Beyond the stunning building that rises surreally from the coastal landscape, the resort underwent an ambitious makeover two years ago, relaunching with a superstar executive chef with some serious runs on the board, a wine program drilling down into the Peninsula terroir, conferencing and function facilities like the region has never seen before, and 120 new rooms and suites, each one blessed with generous proportions, sleek lines and breathtaking views of Bass Strait and Port Phillip Bay.
+Anchored by a stunning Wood Marsh-designed building that rises surreally from the coastal landscape, the resort underwent an ambitious makeover two years ago, relaunching with a superstar executive chef with some serious runs on the board, a wine program drilling down into the Peninsula terroir, conferencing and function facilities, and 120 new rooms and suites, each one blessed with generous proportions, sleek lines and breathtaking views of Bass Strait and Port Phillip Bay.

-Some things haven’t changed.
+Some things haven’t changed, though.
 The resort is still the Peninsula’s home of golf, with an 18-hole championship course.
 It still has its original 12 villas and 48 ocean view rooms.
-But if you haven’t visited the resort since its stunning new central hub welcomed its first guests in May – well, you haven’t really visited Cape Schanck Resort.
+But if you haven’t visited the resort’s stunning central hub – well, you haven’t really visited Cape Schanck Resort.

 “We’re opening up to a new demographic.
 Young couples, corporates, families… we want to embrace a vibrant mix of guests,” says operations manager Andrew Whalan.
 “Not to mention reset ourselves as a really desirable stay-and-play golf course.”